OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 In this scenario, `allowanceParams` includes:
 - The native token's details: `nativeToken`.
-- The Rollup owner's address: `owner`.
+- The Rollup owner's address: `rollupOwner.address`.
-- The parent chain's: `publicClient`.
+- The parent chain's publicClient: `parentChainPublicClient`.

 First, `createTokenBridgeEnoughCustomFeeTokenAllowance` checks if the deployer has been granted enough allowance.